ctf0/Laravel-Media-Manager/README.md

 #### - Simple
 - visit `http://127.0.0.1:8000/media`
-- open `views/vendor/MediaManager/bulma/media.blade.php` and make any changes you may need ex.**"use bootstrap instead of bulma"**
+- open `views/vendor/MediaManager/bulma/media.blade.php` and make any changes you may need.
+    + if you need to use different css framework ex."bootstrap", you'll have to edit the components as well.

 #### - Advanced
 - install javascript dependencies